Links to information in English:

 - Freedom to carry out natural behaviour

-Norwegian Animal Protection Alliance collaborates internationally and is an affiliate/member of the following organisations: World Animal Net (WAN), World Society for the Protection of Animals (WSPA), Fur Free Alliance (FFA), European Coalition for Farm Animals (ECFA), European Coalition to End Animal Experiments (ECEAE) and European network to end the keeping of wild animals in captivity (ENDCAP).
+Norwegian Animal Protection Alliance collaborates internationally and is an affiliate/member of the following organisations: European Coalition to End Animal Experiments (ECEAE), European network to end the keeping of wild animals in captivity (ENDCAP) and Eurogroup for Animals.

 Norwegian Animal Protection Alliance abides to democratic working methods and wishes to achieve its goals through communication based on hard facts and science.
 Norwegian Animal Protection Alliance does not support any working methods that violate the law.

 The Norwegian Animal Protection Alliance is run by a staff of dedicated professionals, and has a network of resourceful contacts.

 Tlf.: (+47) 22 20 16 50

 Fax.:(+47) 22 20 60 39

 Organisation nr.: 983 482 392

 Bank (BIC): DNBANOKKXXX